 Stirred by these letters, other exiles made their way to Louisiana during the ensuing decades, arriving from Maryland, Pennsylvania, New York, and France, among other places.
 When the colony’s Spanish governor, Antonio de Ulloa, forced some of the exiles to settle on the Mississippi River near present-day Natchez, Mississippi, far from their Attakapas kin, the Acadians marched on New Orleans with other discontented colonists and overthrew the governor in the Insurrection of 1768.

 About three thousand Acadian exiles eventually made their way to Louisiana.
 Like their ancestors, these exiles remained subsistence farmers, producing only enough material goods to survive.
 Within a few generations, however, a small number of young Acadians adopted the South’s plantation system and its brutal institution of slavery.
 By the 1810s, the Acadians had evolved from a single group of poor subsistence farmers into three distinct groups.
 First, there was a small group of wealthy, slave-owning cotton and sugar planters, who would later be called “genteel Acadians.”
 In addition, there was a small group of middle-class Acadians made up of farmers and artisans, including blacksmiths, carpenters, and bricklayers.
 Members of this group might own a few enslaved people but certainly not as many as planters.
-Finally, a very large number of Acadians continued to labor as subsistence farmers, largely without the assistance of enslaved persons (though these Acadians were known to sometimes rent enslaved laborers from other, wealthier landowners).
+Finally, a very large number of Acadians continued to labor as subsistence farmers, often without the assistance of enslaved persons (though these Acadians were known to sometimes rent enslaved laborers from other, wealthier landowners).

 Cajuns and the Civil War